k-shiroma-code/NCHacks-Pulsepanion/README.md

 - Performed an EDA, noting that oxygen levels are no longer supported/reported in 2025, allowing for accuracy comparison in LLM summary generation

 **Tommy**
-- Got OPEN API Key and wrote python script draft
+- Got OPENAI API Key
+- Wrote python script draft

 **Ryan**
 - Supported me in tying the backend of R Shiny web from python